Triad (TRD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Triad Historical Price

-According to the latest data gathered on Triad live price page, the current price of Triad is 0.085039USD.
-The circulating supply of Triad(TRD) is 11.30M TRD , giving it a market capitalization of $960.62K.
+According to the latest data gathered on Triad live price page, the current price of Triad is 0.074125USD.
+The circulating supply of Triad(TRD) is 11.30M TRD , giving it a market capitalization of $838.00K.

 The Triad Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TRD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.